Samsung: Note 7 battery design, manufacturing caused fires

 Seven-hundred researchers and engineers tested more than 200,000 devices and more than 30,000 batteries and replicated what happened with the Note 7 phones, the world's biggest smartphone maker said in a statement.

-The company recalled 2.5 million Note 7 phones in September after reports they were overheating and catching fire.
-It blamed lithium batteries from a supplier.
+The company has recalled 3.06 million Note 7 phones.
+The recalls began in September after reports the phones were overheating and catching fire.
+Samsung blamed a flaw in lithium batteries from one of its two suppliers.

-New Note 7s with different batteries also caught fire.
+New Note 7s with different batteries issued as replacements also caught fire.
 So Samsung permanently dropped the premium phone in October.
 It estimates the problems will cost it at least $5.3 billion through early 2017.

 Samsung has taken heat for its handling of the recall and its hasty, apparently incomplete initial investigation into what went wrong.